-Final Dates for Completion of Enrolments No enrolments for courses extending over the whole year or for Session 1 only will be accepted from new students after the end of the second week of Session 1 (12 March 1976) except with the express approval of the Deputy Registrar (Student Services) and the Head of the School concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (26 March 1976) without the express approval of the Deputy Registrar (Student Services).
-No enrolments for courses occupying Session 2 only will be accepted after the end of the second week of Session 2 (30 July 1976) without express approval of the Deputy Registrar (Student Services).
+Final Dates for Completion of Enrolments

+No enrolments for courses extending over the whole year or for Session 1 only will be accepted from new students after the end of the second week of Session 1 (18 March 1977) except with the express approval of the Deputy Registrar (Student Services) and the Heads of the Schools concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (1 April 1977) except with the express approval of the Deputy Registrar (Student Services) and the Heads of Schools concerned.
+No enrolments for courses in Session 2 only will be accepted after the end of the second week of Session 2 (5 August 1977) except with the express approval of the Deputy Registrar (Student Services) and the Heads of Schools concerned.

 How do assisted students (eg scholarship holders) enrol?

 Scholarship holders or sponsored students who have an enrolment voucher or letter of authority from their sponsor should present it at the time of enrolment.
 Such vouchers and authorities are generally issued by the NSW Department of Education and the NSW Public Service.
 They are not always issued in time and students who expect to receive an enrolment voucher or other appropriate authority but have not done so must pay the fees (and arrange a refund later).
 Such vouchers and authorities are not the responsibility of the University and their late receipt is not to be assumed as automatically exempting a student from the requirements of enrolling and paying fees.

 What special rules apply if I wish to be considered for admission with advanced standing?

 If you make application to register as a candidate for any degree or other award granted by the University you may be admitted to the course of study with such standing on the basis of previous attainments as may be determined by the Professorial Board.
 For complete details regarding "Admission with Advanced Standing" consult the University Calendar.